priyankadatacodes/telecom-customer-churn-prediction/README.md

 ## Project Overview
 Customer churn is a major challenge in subscription-based businesses like telecom.
-This project builds an **end-to-end data science + machine learning +data analysis** to:

-- Clean and transform customer data
+- Clean and transform customer churn data
 - Create a SQL database from clean data  using SQLAlchemy
 - Analyze churn behavior with SQL queries + Python EDA
 - Train ML models to predict churn
 - Derive business insights & estimate ROI